Health in Yemen: Cholera

 Cholera has broken out within Yemen because of its poor infrastructure that deteriorated due widespread war in the country.
 Yemen faces issues in control and provisions of fresh, clean water as Yemen does not have the capacity to create the infrastructure needed to provide it; thus, people are forced to obtain unsanitary water from rivers, lakes, and wells.
 Cholera is prominently found in contaminated drinking water, making the Yemeni people, especially children, the most prone to such a disease.
 There have been more than 815,000 suspected cases of cholera in Yemen over the past three years, 60% percent of them being children.
 Cholera can be found throughout a majority of Yemen, mostly concentrated in the cities closest to water.
 Cholera currently kills an estimated 95,000 people per year and infects upwards of 2.9 million people.

-Diphtheria has spread throughout Yemen.
-Upwards of 1,300 people have been infected as of March 2018, 80% of cases being children.
-As of February 21, 2018, there have been 66 reported deaths from Diphtheria.
+Yemen 2018 map of interventions sectors / humanitarian aid centres.